tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/fileservices/Enabling-and-Configuring-Storage-Analytics.md

 ---
 # Enabling and Configuring Storage Analytics

-To use Storage Analytics, you must enable it for each of the storage services you want to monitor.
-Monitoring is enabled by default for all new storage accounts, and you can [enable and configure it in the Azure portal](/azure/storage/storage-monitor-storage-account).
+Storage Analytics metrics are enabled by default for new storage accounts.
+You can enable logging and configure both metrics and logging in the [Azure portal](https://portal.azure.com/); for details, see [Monitor a storage account in the Azure portal](/azure/storage/storage-monitor-storage-account).
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the `Set Service Properties` operation for an individual service to enable Storage Analytics.

 > [!NOTE]
 > Storage Analytics metrics are available for the Blob, Queue, Table, and File services.